-Recent studies support that camels serve as the primary source of the MERS-CoV infecting humans, while bats may be the ultimate reservoir of the virus.
+Research studies support that camels serve as the primary source of the MERS-CoV infecting humans, while bats may be the ultimate reservoir of the virus.
+MERS-CoV is distinct from SARS, the common-cold coronavirus and known endemic human beta-coronaviruses.